Kilomebit17/frontend-user-form/README.md

 Run `npm install` for install packages.
 ###
-Run `npm run dev` for run application.
+Run `npm run dev` for run application on `http://localhost:4200`.
+###
+To see the result, after submitting the form, open `http://localhost:5000/users`